potoshk/potos-docs/docs/developer/run_node.md

 ## Run a consensus node

-Running a consensus node is the most common way to participate in the FISCO BCOS network.
+Running a consensus node is the most common way to participate in the POTOS network.
 As core components of the network, consensus nodes play a crucial role in the blockchain's governance by validating transactions and proposing new blocks.
-Running a consensus node can enhance your influence on FISCO BCOS network, and shape the future direction of the blockchain together.
+Running a consensus node can enhance your influence on POTOS network, and shape the future direction of the blockchain together.

 For more information, see [Run a consensus node](./run_consensus.md).